 Would You Give Up a Few Reward Points to Help Small Businesses?

 Of course, what you decide to do is entirely up to you.
-But would consider forgoing a few reward points in order to help small businesses?
+But would you consider forgoing a few reward points in order to help small businesses?
 It seems as though there is an increasing war between big banks and the little guy — whether that little guy is an independent retailer or an individual.
 Some think that individuals should show solidarity with small businesses, hopefully showing enough disapproval of bank practices that things will change.

 What do you think?
 Would you use something other than a premium credit card to help small businesses?